What is a burial insurance policy? How is it different than a normal life insurance policy?

 Advantages of a Burial Life Insurance Plan

-Having a policy will give you and your loved one a sense of peace knowing that if anything were to happen to you, they would not be strained to find money to give you the final respect you deserve.
+Having a policy will give you and your loved one a sense of peace, knowing that if anything were to happen to you, they would not be strained to find money to give you the final respect you deserve.

-Many people with poor health are not eligible to be covered under a life insurance policy, and even those that can be accepted must pay outrageous monthly premiums that can quickly drain a bank account.
+Many people with poor health are not eligible to be covered under a life insurance policy, and even those who can be accepted must pay outrageous monthly premiums that can quickly drain a bank account.

-The older the applicant is, the higher the life insurance fees are going to be, meaning that older applicants are starting to shift towards burial polices instead of traditionally underwritten life insurance to accomplish their coverage needs while not sacrificing their current lifestyle.
+The older the applicant is, the higher the life insurance fees are going to be, meaning that older applicants are starting to shift towards burial policies instead of traditionally underwritten life insurance to accomplish their coverage needs while not sacrificing their current lifestyle.

 Finding a Burial Insurance Plan